Soham-Deshpande/Quantum-Deep-Hedging/README.md

 # Quantum-Deep-Hedging
-MEng Dissertation for University of Southampton:  Analysis of the Quantum Advantages for Deep Hedging
+MEng Dissertation for University of Southampton:  Analysis of the Quantum Advantages for Deep Hedging.

+The project brief can be read [here](https://github.com/Soham-Deshpande/Quantum-Deep-Hedging/blob/main/doc/ProjectBrief.pdf).